The Top CIO Challenges, According to 12k+ of Your CIO Peers

 Gartner constantly interacts with CIOs through everything from anonymous polling to 1:1 advisory sessions.
 Here’s what we’re hearing from them.

-Key CIO challenges range from AI to talent
+Key CIO challenges range from smarter spending to maximizing business value

 Rather than rely on formal polling, the Gartner CIO Report draws on the inquiries we receive from our CIO clients every day and their interactions with our analysts and executive partners (EPs).
 This qualitative reporting on what matters to CIOs can help you identify your own challenges and determine next steps.